-I’d like to start this post by saying a huge thank you to everyone who has nominated Later Levels for an award since the beginning of 2018.
-After a year into the blog, I’m still amazed by the level of support (not to mention the talent) that comes from the awesome people around me.
+A big thank you to everyone who has nominated Later Levels for an award since the beginning of 2018.
+I’m amazed by the level of support (not to mention the talent) that comes from the awesome people around me.
 I’ve said it before and I’ll say it again: the WordPress community is one of the best to be a part of, and I’m proud to be a part of this eclectic jigsaw.

 For most of Later Levels’ past nominations, I’ve opted to focus on one specific question posed by the nominator and have turned this into an entire post dedicated to them to show my appreciation.
 But every now and again, someone poses a set of questions which all deserve to be answered – if they make you laugh out loud while reading them, you know you’re going to have fun answering them.